practicalli/clojure/docs/alternative-tools/data-inspector/reveal.md

 [Reveal](https://vlaaad.github.io/reveal/) describes itself as a read evaluate visualize loop tool proving extra tools to explore data in Clojure visually.
 The [extensive documentation](https://vlaaad.github.io/reveal/) shows the many ways to use Reveal.

-Use Reveal with [a terminal REPL](#using-reveal-in-a-terminal), a [Clojure editor that uses nrepl](#using-reveal-with-nrepl-editors), such as Emacs Cider and Spacemacs.
-Reveal can be added as a tap source to any running REPL, eg. using [Reveal with Rebel Readline](#using-reveal-with-rebel-and-tap).
+Use Reveal with a terminal REPL or a Clojure editor that uses nrepl such as Emacs Cider and Spacemacs.
+Reveal can be added as a tap source to any running REPL, eg. using Reveal with Rebel Readline.

 <p style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/1jy09_16EeY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>